tars/tars/docs/en/html-processing.md

 ]
 ```

-You can use with array to render a list of links to all pages of project.
+You can use this array to render a list of links to all pages of project.

 Connecting modules with different data looks differently in jade and handlebars.